 My Top-Rated Portable Table Saws

 Now that we know about portable table saws, their benefits, and their terminology, let’s take a look at a few of my favorite picks on the market.

 One of the biggest advantages of this saw is its folding wheeled stand.
-It’s lightweight but tough, and the design lets you unfold and raise the saw with a minimum of effort.
+This Bosch table saw is lightweight but tough, and the design lets you unfold and raise the saw with a minimum of effort.
 If you’re on the small side, or physical strength can be an issue, this alone might set it apart from its competition.

 Read our full review of the Bosch 4100-10.